The festival's history

 Roman – a juggler by trade – has lived the circus for 20 years.
 With his company Tr'espace, which he founded in 2002, he performs worldwide and has been awarded numerous international prizes.
 He was a juror of the European CircusNext Edition 2015/16 and is a ProCirque board member.

 Madlaina Bundi-Alder has been on board since the start and as a true blue Aarauer provides us with a special connection to the city.
-She not only maintains the finances at cirqu', she is also responsible for management and marketing.
+She not only maintains the finances at cirqu', she is also responsible for management and media-marketing.

 Madlaina has both a bachelor’s degree in Sociology and Communications, and a Master's in Comparative Media Studies both from the University of Lucerne.
 In 2014, she completed her further education at the Stapferhaus Lenzburg, specializing as a cultural manager.
 Since then she has worked for various cultural projects.
 We are happy to say that today she works full time for cirqu'.